-[25-JUL-22] Our Implantable Light-Emitting Diodes (ILEDs) operate with an Implantable Stimulator-Transponder (IST) to provide optogenetic stimulation of body tissue.
+[12-FEB-24] Our Implantable Light-Emitting Diodes (ILEDs) operate with an Implantable Stimulator-Transponder (IST) to provide optical stimulation for experiments in optogenetics.
 Our Surface-Mount Light-Emitting Diodes (SMLEDs) come in red, green, and blue.
-These are designed to be fastened to the surface of an organ and illuminate the tissue within.
-Our Fiber-Coupled Light-Emitting Diodes (FCLEDs) are designed to be anchored to the skull for illumination of deeper brain tissue.
+They are designed to be fastened to the surface of an organ and illuminate the tissue within.
+Our Fiber-Coupled Light-Emitting Diodes (FCLEDs) come in green and blue.
+They are designed to be anchored to the skull and provide illumination deeper in the brain.

 The SMLEDs are designed to illuminate the surface of light-sensitive tissue.
 The LED is equipped with sockets that accept the pins at the end of stimulator leads.